 I've been offered "time served," which means I can go home right away.
 Any reason not to agree?

-A "first offender" program is a way for a defendant to avoid the full effects of a criminal prosecution.
-It’s a type of diversion, often for those who have no previous criminal record, or at least no felony convictions.
+A "first offender" program is a way for some defendants to avoid the full effects of criminal prosecution.
+It's a type of diversion, often for those who have no previous criminal record.

 Diversion and first-offender programs give defendants a way to avoid criminal convictions.